 Hours: Mon-Thurs 11AM to 8AM next day, Fri-Sun/Before Holidays: Open 24 hours

-Excellent soup made with local chicken: Ramen Bokkoshi
+4. Ramen Bokkoshi: Excellent Osaka ramen soup made with local chicken

 About a minute into a side street off of Midosuji, the main street that runs across Osaka from north to south, you’ll find Ramen Bokkoshi.
 It’s on the first floor of a building with its entrance a little deeper in.
 Its signature bowl is the tori paitan ramen.
 The ramen stands out with the rich flavor of Hyogo Tanba chicken to make a thick, creamy soup.
-Few purveyors of tori paitan ramen can boast their level of popularity.
+Few purveyors of tori paitan ramen can boast their level of popularity, and we're sure you'll agree it's some of the best ramen in Osaka.

 The establishment’s tori paitan broth makes generous use of Tanba chicken to make a thick, creamy soup.
 The soup is accented with an oil that makes use of chicken flakes, made in the same way bonito flakes are.
 As for the toppings, you can enjoy two types of chicken, both boiled and smoked.